-From November 27th – December 1st, 2018, Knot Project Space will function as The Common Cinema, a small-scale community theatre presenting five consecutive evening screenings, each in collaboration with a different partner organisation: The Transgender Media Portal at Carleton University, Kind Space Ottawa, Cinema Politica, MAX Ottawa and Visual AIDS.
-Free and open to the public, these screenings present works that utilise various formal strategies to address a set of urgent concerns - transgender rights, environmental sustainability, gentrification, decolonisation and the ongoing AIDS crisis.
-With each community partner presenting their screenings in their own terms, and in some cases facilitating in-depth follow-up discussions about the works, this temporary cinema will explore the moving image as a mode of resistance and collective world-making, holding the complexities of contemporary struggles in common.
+From November 27th – December 1st, 2018, Knot Project Space functioned as The Common Cinema, a small-scale community theatre which presented five consecutive evening screenings, each in collaboration with a different partner organisation: The Transgender Media Portal at Carleton University, Kind Space Ottawa, Cinema Politica, MAX Ottawa and Visual AIDS.
+Free and open to the public, these screenings presented works that utilise various formal strategies to address a set of urgent concerns - transgender rights, environmental sustainability, gentrification, decolonisation and the ongoing AIDS crisis.
+With each community partner having presented their screenings in their own terms, and in some cases facilitating in-depth follow-up discussions about the works, this temporary cinema explored the moving image as a mode of resistance and collective world-making, holding the complexities of contemporary struggles in common.

 - - - - -

 presented by Transgender Media Portal at Carleton University

 Spot – Jamie DiNicola (2017) 10 min.

 Limina – Joshua M. Ferguson and Florian Halbedl (2016) 14 min.

 Boy Meets Girl – Eric Schaeffer (2014) 1hr 40 min.